zuplo/docs/docs/deployments/custom-domains.md

 title: Custom Domains
 ---

 At this time, to add a custom domain to your Zup you will need to contact [support@zuplo.com](mailto:support@zuplo.com).
-After we create your custom domain follow the instructions below to enabled the domain for your Zup.
+After we create your custom domain, follow the instructions below to enable the domain for your Zup.

 Setting up a custom domain to point to your Zup takes just a few DNS configurations.

 You will be provided with two `TXT` records and a `CNAME`.
-They will look something like the below.
+They will look something like the ones below.

 ```txt
 TXT     _acme-challenge.api.example.com       RANDOM-STRING